etn-ccis/blui-react-native-component-library/docs/Drawer.md

 # Drawer

 The `<Drawer>` component is side-menu that houses navigation items.
 Its anatomy can be broken down into four subsections: `<DrawerHeader>`, `<DrawerSubheader>`, `<DrawerBody`>, and a `<DrawerFooter>`.
-To add in-app navigation, the `<Drawer>` component needs to be paired with a navigation provider; we recommend using [React Navigation](https://reactnavigation.org/docs/getting-started).
+To integrate in-app navigation, the `<Drawer>` component needs to be paired with a navigation provider; we recommend using [React Navigation](https://reactnavigation.org/docs/getting-started).

 To learn more about the Navigation design pattern, check out our [documentation](https://pxblue.github.io/patterns/navigation).